C4ndyF1sh/Limefix/README.md

 # Limefix
-A iOS downgrade for arm64 devices.
+A iOS downgrade tool for arm64 devices.